 The employee should notify their line manager as soon as possible so that the employee can find out about their entitlements and the employee and manager can identify any potential health and safety implications by completing a risk assessment.
 Early notification also allows the manager to begin to prepare appropriate maternity cover.

 The employee should notify the HR Admin or school administrator, who will contact the Payroll provider on your behalf.
-The employee will be sent a Maternity Information letter, which includes notification and the appropriate local payroll form.
+The employee will be sent a Maternity Information letter, which includes a maternity payment schedule.

 The employee should complete the notification form and send the original to HR Admin or school administrator as soon as possible, but at least by the 15th week before their Expected Week of Child birth (EWC).